DalePutnam/D-NES/README.md

 Requirements: Visual Studio 2013 (I haven't tried 2015 yet)

 1. Download the repository to the location of your choice.
-2. In the root of the repository create a directory called externals.
+2. In the root of the repository create a directory called `externals`.
 3. Download boost and extract it to the externals folder.
-Make sure to name the folder simply "boost" with no version number.
+Make sure to name the folder simply `boost` with no version number.
 4. Open a Command Prompt and navigate to `externals/boost`
 5. Run `bootstrap.bat`
 6. Run `b2.exe toolset=msvc variant=debug link=static --with-system --with-filesystem --with-chrono --with-iostreams`
 7. Run `b2.exe toolset=msvc variant=debug link=static --with-system --with-filesystem --with-chrono --with-iostreams`
 8. Download wxWidgets-3.0 and extract it to the externals folder.
-Name it simply "wxWidgets".
+Name it simply `wxWidgets`.
 9. Navigate to `externals/wxWidgets/build/msw` and open the wxWidgets solution matching your version of Visual Studio.
 10. Build both the Debug and Release configurations.
 Once done close the solution.
 11. The build environment is now setup.
 Open D-NES.sln and build either Debug or Release.